tanvilaad/DevOps-Interview-Questions/AWS.md

 4. Multi-Factor Authentication (MFA): Adding an extra layer of security by requiring a second form of verification.

-  Explain the difference between an AWS user, group, role, and policy.
+  Q- Explain the difference between an AWS user, group, role, and policy.
   What are the best practices for creating and managing IAM users in AWS?
   How do you enable multi-factor authentication (MFA) for AWS IAM users?
   Describe the process of setting up cross-account access in AWS IAM.